Milwaukee Home Remodel

-This 1960s midcentury home in Milwaukee was dark and dysfunctional.
+Kowalske was hired as the design build firm for this Milwaukee remodel.
+The goal was to update this dark and dysfunctional 1960s midcentury home.
 The new open layout brings sunlight into the kitchen and connects the dining room for better entertaining.
 We brought back the mid-century modern vibe with a soft green glass tile backsplash.

 The Original Space

 This tri-level home in the Milwaukee area can trace its roots back to the 1960s.
 The kitchen was centrally located in the home, but completely closed off.
 There was a pass-through looking into the family room.
 The kitchen featured laminate cabinets with oak trim from the early 1980s.
 The layout not only made for a small kitchen, with inadequate storage but affected the living room space too.
 There was no good way to organize the furniture placement, and sunlight from the large bay window could not penetrate the kitchen.
 It was a dark space where no one wanted to linger.
 A first-floor remodel was the solution.

 Creating an open floor plan to connect the separate spaces became the focus for this family of four.
 We needed to create a large workspace for homework and kitchen prep.

 The large curved island provides tons of space for homework, dining and preparing meals.
 It also creates one large family space connected to the new dining and living room.
 Perfect for entertaining!

 On the dream list was a pot-filler faucet for the chef of the family.
 Since the new design moved the range to where the sink had been, this dream turned into a reality.